![]() |

 | Never before seen Snake cucumber |

-We flew Fin Air as we were originally booked with Emirates via Dubai but the war scuppered those plans.
+We flew Fin Air.
+We were originally booked with Emirates via Dubai but the war scuppered those plans.
 We had already committed to a couple of sits in the UK and really needed a reliable way back.
 At least Finland was far away from the troubles.

 ![]() |